20+ Films You Need to Watch About Race in America

 Thanks to everyone who submitted suggestions.
 I’ve already started watching, and we’d love to hear from more of you.
 What films would you add to this list?

-[Editor's Note: This post was originally written before Ava DuVernay's 13th was released.
-It is currently available on Netflix, and another highly recommended title.
+[Editor's Note: This post was originally written before Ava DuVernay's 13th and Raoul Peck's Oscar-nominated I Am Not Your Negro were released.
+Both are highly recommended titles.
+13th is currently available on Netflix.
 The Netflix description states: "In this thought-provoking documentary, scholars, activists and politicians analyze the criminalization of African Americans and the U.S. prison boom."
-We wrote about its production here.]
+We wrote about its production here.
+I Am Not Your Negro is currently available on Amazon streaming.
+Its Amazon description states: "Director Raoul Peck envisions the book James Baldwin never finished, Remember This House.
+It is a journey into black history that connects the Civil Rights movement to #BlackLivesMatter.
+It questions black representation in Hollywood and beyond."
+We wrote about its production here and here.]